Netcracker/KubeMarine/documentation/Installation.md

 **Note**: If [Dump Files](#dump-files) is enabled, then you can see merged **cluster.yaml** file version in the dump directory.

-To make sure that the information in the configuration file is not duplicated, the following advanced functionality appears in the yaml file:
+To simplify maintenance of the configuration file, the following advanced functionality appears in the yaml file:

 * List merge strategy
 * Dynamic variables
+* Environment Variables

 ### List Merge Strategy